 Ah, social media.
 It’s both a blessing and curse to society.
 When it comes to Giving Tuesday, nonprofits can easily take advantage of social media—how else are you gonna spread the news about your good work and get supporters totally pumped about pitching in?

 If social media’s the channel you choose to go all-in on this Giving Tuesday, you’ll want to pick a platform….Facebook?
 Instagram?
 Tinder?
 Probably not Tinder, but you get the idea.
 You can get your supporters to post on their own pages about your nonprofit’s very own fundraising challenge or you can even spend a few bucks on social media ads.
-The ROI of a typical Facebook ad is around 4x, so you’re likely to make your money back and more!
+The ROAS of a typical Facebook ad is around 4x, so you’re likely to make your money back and more!

 Funraise is totally prepped to help with all of your social efforts, bee-tee-dubs.
 With a gorgeous and seamless Facebook integration, we’re making it easier for nonprofit teams just like yours to take advantage of the power of social media for the greater good.